Rcomian/bunyan-rotating-file-stream/README.md

 ## 2.0.0 Version refresh

-Updated dependencies and engine support (now v12+ for bug reports).
+Updated dependencies and engine support (now v14+).
+This will allow me to refactor using the latest javascript syntax.
 Minor enhancements and stability fixes (see changelog).

 ## 1.6.3 Type definition file for Typescript